-- What is our stance on MaaS? - Who should orchestrate it? - What are the potential delivery models? - Is a state-based, national or city-only model appropriate? - What is the strategic and economic business case for MaaS? - How should network-wide transport policy evolve to accommodate an integrated mobility ecosystem? - What policy incentives, constraints and disincentives currently exist? - How can policy remain responsive and enabling? - How can commercial and public organisations work together effectively to modernise mobility?
+- What is our stance on MaaS? - Who should orchestrate it? - What are the potential delivery models? - Is a state-based, national, or city-only model appropriate? - What is the strategic and economic business case for MaaS? - How should network-wide transport policy evolve to accommodate an integrated mobility ecosystem? - What policy incentives, constraints and disincentives currently exist? - How can policy remain responsive and enabling? - How can commercial and public organisations work together effectively to modernise mobility?

-The prospect to deliver MaaS is growing quickly in both the public and private sectors.
-It is important for transport agencies to reflect on their ambitions for MaaS, consider their role in its delivery, evaluate alternative solutions and delivery models, and consider the organisational capabilities.
+The appetite to deliver MaaS is growing quickly in both the public and private sectors.
+It is important for transport agencies to reflect on their ambitions for MaaS, consider their role in its delivery, evaluate alternative solutions and delivery models, and consider the organisational capabilities they will need to deliver a MaaS platform.

-At this time, transport agencies can evaluate the digital proposition against the principles of MaaS, identifying gaps in their technology road map and aligning their activities with relevant strategic objectives.
-These road maps, and the value proposition made to customers, should incorporate elements beyond time and price in an effort to accommodate customers' preferences, such as their willingness to walk or cycle, or to trade time for money, their need to be productive while travelling, and their desire to optimise journeys for their particular needs.
+At this time, transport agencies can evaluate their own customer and digital proposition against the principles of MaaS, identifying gaps in their technology roadmap and aligning their activities with relevant strategic objectives.
+These roadmaps, and the value proposition made to customers, should incorporate elements beyond time and price in an effort to accommodate customers' preferences, such as their willingness to walk or cycle, or to trade time for money, their need to be productive while travelling, and their desire to optimise journeys for their particular needs.

-Government can adopt a range of models to help transport providers deliver on their mobility ambitions: it can be an adopter, influencer, partner or orchestrator (Figure 8).
-The roles it selects will depend on the strength of transport operators' brands, their strategic approach to customer acquisition and retention, the funding sources they have available, their appetite for quality control, and their existing organisational capabilities.
+Government can adopt a range of models to help transport providers deliver on their mobility ambitions: it can be an adopter, influencer, partner, or orchestrator (Figure 8).
+The roles it selects will depend on the strength of transport operators' brand, their strategic approach to customer acquisition and retention, the funding sources they have available, their appetite for quality control, and their existing organisational capabilities.